Walk with the Ancestors Tour

 From the coast we visit the remnant of Hakikino on our family’s Conservation Reserve.
 As you walk the pathways and experience the remaining pockets of native plants, native forests and wetland areas, you will gain insight as to how these ancient people lived here and appreciate why this fortress settlement would dominate this coastline for over 300 years.

-The preservation of this culturally important and archaeologically significant site is a fascinating mix of old world wisdom and new world innovations.
-Embracing all that is available today, we have established a native plant nursery and created the Hakikino Conservation Reserve.
+The preservation of this culturally important and archaeologically significant site led us to establish a native plant nursery and create the Hakikino Conservation Reserve.

 Let one of our family members share with you these sacred sites: the bush lore, the folk lore, the culture and the language: all of which continue to shape the hopes and aspirations of the people today.